1RanShy/Pet-Automatic-Feeder/README.md

 2. Automatic disposal and recycling of leftover food after a certain period of time

-3. Statistics on the number of feedings and weight
+3. Statistics on the number of feedings and weight  (time division, support arm)

-4. Monitoring function (camera, light sensor, lights)
+4. Monitoring function (camera, light sensor, lights，network element)

 5. Water feeding